suchapalaver/JosephLivesey/README.md

 # Joseph Livesey
 ## About me

-Before the company was forced to lay off all of its US employees in August 2023 I was a backend software engineer at [BTP](https://btp.works/) working on [Chronicle](https://github.com/btpworks/chronicle/), an open-source, blockchain-backed, platform for recording [provenance information](https://www.w3.org/TR/prov-o/).
+Before the company was forced to lay off all of its US employees in August 2023 I was a backend software engineer at [BTP](https://btp.works/) working on [Chronicle](https://github.com/btpworks/chronicle/), an open-source, blockchain-backed, platform for recording [provenance information](https://www.w3.org/TR/prov-o/) written in Rust.

-I completed my PhD in Sociocultural Anthropology at New York University in 2021, a culmination of twenty years learning about and living in China, Russia, and Ukraine, including graduating from the AM program in Russian, East European, and Central Asian Studies at Harvard University in 2011, as well as many other travels in East Asia and the Former Soviet Union.
+I completed my PhD in Sociocultural Anthropology at New York University in 2021, a culmination of twenty years learning about and living in China, Russia, and Ukraine, including graduating from the [AM program in Russian, East European, and Central Asian Studies at Harvard University](https://daviscenter.fas.harvard.edu/academic-programs/graduate-studies/reeca-masters-program) in 2011, as well as many other travels in East Asia and the Former Soviet Union.

 I continue to be inspired by those experiences and that training while growing into a career allowing me to continue to learn programming languages, including Rust and TypeScript, frameworks, like GraphQL, DevOps tools like Docker, Helm, and Kubernetes, and the many commercial and social domains applicable to my professional work.